 I have a flexible schedule and can travel throughout northern and central New Jersey to work with you, or occasionally farther distances such as NYC.
 Please feel free to contact me for any further information or references.
 I look forward to hearing from you!
 Thanks!
 I'm a very enthusiastic and experienced tutor at these levels, which I tutor and advise in the Writing Studio at Fairleigh Dickinson University, Teaneck Campus.
 In addition to first rate formal education (Northwestern, NYU, George Washington University) I have solid professional background and success in museums, theater, journalism, and as

 Terry's a great tutor.
 I recommend him to anybody that needs help writing a English paper.
 He help my daughter with her English research paper.
 He and my daughter hit it off right away.

 Terry is a wonderful writing tutor!
 He listened and helped me with my rationale and writing organization of my research paper.
 I appreciate his advice and encouragement!
 My writing confidence has improved and look forward to working with him again.

-ACT English and test preparation are areas I especially enjoy working in; I've always excelled in my scores and English language and literature capability.
+ACT English and test preparation are areas I especially enjoy working in; I've always excelled in my scores and English language and literature capabilities.
 My success as a student at universities such as Northwestern (BA) and NYU (MA) is also evidence of that.
 I'm an active writer, and therefore aware and engaged in changing styles and trends in language usage.
-I am also a national award winning journalist in 2015, by the Association of Alternative News Media and the Society of Professional Journalism, and currently employed as a writing tutor at Fairleigh Dickinson University.
-I work with students to overcome test anxiety, apply effective test strategies, and to bring their own appreciation for English to the exam situation; to realize that the 'words aren't going to run away,' and to relax.
+I'm a recipient of two national awards in journalism from the Association of Alternative News Media and the Society of Professional Journalists.
+I'm currently employed as a writing tutor at Fairleigh Dickinson University in Teaneck, New Jersey.
+I work with students to help them overcome test anxiety, apply effective test strategies, and help bring their own appreciation for English to the exam; to realize that the 'words aren't going to run away,' and to relax.
 ACT is not an adversary.
 Though interpreting questions on the test can be problematic.
 In effective ACT test preparation, we learn self-control and assertion to achieve and prevail with a higher score.
 So let's get started.